 An official high school transcript must be submitted if the applicant's college units total fewer than 28.
+Official transcripts in both the original language and English must be submitted.

 To be considered for undergraduate admission, the applicant must have a minimum U.S. system 2.75 grade-point average (GPA).
 If the applicant is transferring from schools where English is the medium of instruction with a minimum of 28 transferable non-ESL units, a 2.5 GPA is acceptable.
 For the School of Business and Management, a 2.7 GPA is required.